xavierlepretre/polymesh_docs/Polymesh/docs/identity.md

 In addition to public / private key pairs a key can also be a multisig account.

-A multisig is a single key which is controlled by one or more people.
+A multisig is a single key that is controlled by one or more people.
 A *n* of *m* multisig requires *n* of its *m* members to agree on an action, before that action can be signed by that multisig.

 - MultiSig Signers: the keys attached to the MultiSig as signers